 - You shouldn’t brush or floss around the gum line that was treated until the area has healed.
 During this time you will keep your mouth clean using a special mouthwash that helps control plaque during the hearing process.

 - We might also prescribe antibiotics to help reduce the risk of infection.

 - It’s best to stick to soft foods for a week or two after treatment, and to avoid eating anything too hot.
 The source of the gum graft in your mouth should heal relatively quickly, and any discomfort can generally be controlled with prescription pain medication and anti-inflammatory medication.

 - You should be able to return to work a day or so after surgery although your mouth will probably need one to two weeks to fully heal.

 Gum grafts can be extremely effective at repairing the effects of gum recession, but it is important to look after your gums in the future.
 This will help prevent further damage and will reduce the likelihood of needing another gum graft.

 Read Latest articles:

 Do you have questions about Gum Graft Procedure in NYC?
-Would like to schedule an appointment with the best rated NYC periodontist and dental specialist, Dr. Rahmani of Contemporary Periodontics & Implant Surgery, please contact our office for Gum Graft treatment consultation.
+Would like to schedule an appointment with the best rated NYC periodontist and dental specialist, Dr. Rahmani of Manhattan Periodontics & Implant Surgery, please contact our office for Gum Graft treatment consultation.